Corporate income taxes

 Non-deductible expenses

-Income taxes and VAT on non-deductible expenses
+Personal taxes and sales tax attributable to non-deductible expenses

 Interest barrier